-In summary, the purpose of a supervised visitation program is multifaceted, with a primary focus on ensuring the safety of the child while facilitating contact between non-custodial parents and their children under court orders.
+In summary, the purpose of a supervised visitation program is multifaceted, with a primary focus on ensuring the safety of the child while facilitating contact between non-custodial parents and their children under court orders and/or referrals.
 It seeks to address issues such as domestic violence, abuse, and victimization, with the potential for reconciliation and healing when appropriate.
 The choice of visitation format may vary depending on the specific circumstances of each case.

-Intent: RYE seeks to expand its administration of the Court Ordered Visitation Program, incorporating current Private Court Approved Supervisors into the organization.
-This would involve providing background checks, training, insurance liability coverage, and oversight for policies and procedures compliance.
+Intent: RYE seeks to expand its administration of the Court Ordered Visitation Program, incorporating current Private Court Approved Supervisors into the organization, Westchester collaboration and Orange County collaborations with Supreme and Family Courts